 which is the summation of $R$ independent terms if the model parameters are all fixed at their true values.
 Since we randomly select the rows and columns in Algorithms \ref{algo:SGLD} and \ref{algo:pigeonhole SGLD}, we can see that $(R/r)\nabla_{\eta_\alpha}\log \pi(\alphab_n | \eta_\alpha)$ in equation \eqref{eq:grad.eta.alpha.ex} is an unbiased estimator of $\nabla_{\eta_e}\log \pi(\alphab | \eta_\alpha)$ in equation \eqref{eq:grad.eta.alpha.ex2}.
 This explains why we have used the multiplicative factor $R/r$ for the gradient with respect to $\eta_\alpha$ in both algorithms.
 We can use a similar argument to explain the multiplicative factor $C/c$ for the gradient with respect to $\eta_\beta$ in both algorithms.
 Finally, the validity of our Algorithms \ref{algo:SGLD} and \ref{algo:pigeonhole SGLD} follows by combining the approximations in Step 1 and Step 2 above.

 There are two main differences from the pigeonhole SGLD Algorithm \ref{algo:pigeonhole SGLD} to the extended SGLD algorithm (Algorithm S1) in \citet{song2020extended}.
 First, Algorithm \ref{algo:pigeonhole SGLD} is designed for fitting the crossed mixed effects model in which the data $\Yb$ are dependent, while Algorithm S1 in \citet{song2020extended} is designed solely for independent data.
-Second, Algorithm S1 in \citet{song2020extended} contains an importance resampling step, which originates from the argument that the subset data need to be augmented to the size of full data such that the posterior variation of both $\theta$ and $\vartheta$ can be correctly quantified.
-However, we find this step unnecessary based on an alternative perspective.
-We treat the equations in \eqref{eq:PSGLD.grad} merely as subset-based stochastic approximation estimators of the various gradients of log-posteriors, and hence it becomes unnecessary to justify that they are compatible or come from some well-defined adjusted posteriors conditional on augmented data.
-This is also the same perspective as for the originally proposed SGLD algorithm in \citet{welling2011bayesian}.
-Furthermore, the impact from the prior on such stochastic approximations is minimal in practical implementations.
+Second, Algorithm S1 in \citet{song2020extended} contains an importance resampling step, which originates from the argument that the subset of data need to be augmented to the size of full data such that the posterior variation of both $\theta$ and $\vartheta$ can be correctly quantified.
+However, our SGLD algorithms drop this step based on an alternative perspective.
+We treat the gradients in \eqref{eq:PSGLD} merely as subset-based stochastic approximation estimators of the various gradients of log-posteriors.
+Hence it becomes unnecessary to justify that they are compatible or come from some well-defined adjusted posteriors conditional on augmented data.
+This is also the same perspective as in the originally proposed SGLD algorithm in \citet{welling2011bayesian}.
+Furthermore, the impact from the prior on such stochastic approximations is minimal in practice.
 We provide theoretical justification for the convergence of the pigeonhole SGLD Algorithm \ref{algo:pigeonhole SGLD} in Section \ref{sec:theorem}.